 By the time your child is 5 they should be using the Tripod Grip.
 This is the grip using the thumb, pointer and middle finger.
 It is widely accepted as the proper pencil grip.
-This is when the finger muscles start to emerge as your child develops their fine motor skills
+This is when the finger muscles start to emerge as your child develops their fine motor skills.

 Developing the Grip

-The key to the grip is not to hold the pencil too tightly.
+The key to the grip is to not hold the pencil too tightly.
 If your child has white knuckles, or constantly is breaking the tip of the pencil, the grip is most likely too tight.
 To loosen their grip tell your child to imagine a small ball in their hand that they cannot squish, or wad up a small ball or paper towels to place in your child’s palm as they grip their pencil.

 It is also important to help your child develop fine motor skills.
 They can do this by sorting a box of colored paper clips or Cheerios, one by one.
 You can also teach your child lacing and threading their shoes.
 This is a great way to develop fine motor skills and will help as they learn to trace and write their numbers and letters.